web analytics

 Fiddler1

 Much more menacing looking than he is.
 In the warmer months, fiddler crabs spend time above ground foraging.
-They live in grasses area next to the water.
-On Amelia Island, the best place to find them is along the Intracoastal waterway.
-Look for holes about the size of a dime, this is their home.
-They will be near a hole and don’t like you at all.
+They live in the grassy area next to the water.
+On Amelia Island, the best place to find them is along the Intracoastal Waterway.
+Look for holes about the size of a dime; this is their home.
+They will be near a hole and won’t like you at all.
 They will quickly move back into their hole as you approach.
 Speed is the name of the game.
-Place your hand over the crab pinning it to the ground before it makes it back to a hole.
-Then quickly drop it in your bucket.
-To completely prevent pinches gloves can be worn.
+Place your hand over the crab, pinning it to the ground before it runs back to a hole.
+Then, quickly drop it in your bucket.
+To completely prevent pinches, gloves can be worn.
+Walk through your hunting area once catch as many crabs as you can.
+Let the area rest for a minute, then walk through again.
+This gives the crabs some time to forget you are looking for them.
+Walk into the sun so your shadow doesn’t spook them before you are close enough to catch them.

-In the colder months, the holes are there but there are no crabs above ground.
+In the colder months, the holes are there, but there are no crabs above ground.
 A shovel should be used to dig the crabs out.
 They are less than a foot deep.
-Just dig to the side of their hole and dump the sand onto the ground.
-If a crab is in the mix he will scurry away.
-Use the same technique described above to capture the crab and place him in a bucket.
+Dig to the side of their hole and dump the sand onto the ground.
+If a crab is in the mix, he will scurry away.
+Use the technique described above to capture the crab and place it in a bucket.

 Leave a Reply